Jose Guerena shooting

-Jose Guerena was a U.S. Marine veteran who served in the Iraq War and who was killed in his Tucson, Arizona home on May 5, 2011 by the Pima County Sheriff's Department SWAT team.
+Jose Guerena was a U.S. Marine veteran who served in the Iraq War and who was killed in his Tucson, Arizona, home on May 5, 2011, by the Pima County Sheriff's Department SWAT team.
 Deputies were executing a warrant to search Guerena's home while investigating a case involving marijuana being smuggled into the U.S. from Mexico.

 The shooting garnered national attention and generated significant debate on the subject of the militarization of police in conjunction with the following facts in the case: After the shooting, no evidence of illegal activity nor any illegal items were found at Guerena's residence; Guerena's wife and 4-year-old child were hiding within the home from whom they thought were intruders when deputies opened fire with a salvo of 71 rounds; Guerena's weapon was found with its safety still engaged; Guerena's prior military service and lack of any criminal record; Inconsistencies in statements given by officials describing what had transpired at the scene.

 In September 2013, the four police agencies involved agreed to pay Guerena's wife and children $3.4 million as a settlement, without admitting wrongdoing in their killing of Guerena.

 Reasons for search

-The County police initially said the raid was a search for marijuana.
-After the attack, Pima County released documents suggesting Guerena's brother, Alejandro, was engaged in criminal activity.
-Days later, they said it was part of an investigation into a series of home invasions.
-Another home search that same morning revealed marijuana, $94,000, and several weapons.
+The Pima County Sheriff's Department initially said the raid was part of a drug investigation.
+Days later, they provided details that it was part of an investigation into a series of home invasions and drug rip-offs.
+Another home searched that same morning revealed marijuana, $94,000, and several weapons.
+According to legal documents, the Guerena home was among several homes that were identified as locations where these illegal activities were being carried out from.
+The search warrant was to gather evidence of these activities.
 According to police reports, Alejandro Guerena pulled up to the house in a pick-up truck while the raid was going on, and police found a pistol in his truck, which might have led to a heavier firearm presence when raiding Jose's home.